Episode 19: How Universal Design for Learning Can Help You Break Up Your Lectures with Dr. Thomas J. Tobin

 He’s addressing the myths, sharing specific examples, and taking us through the journey to design learning experiences that are more inclusive, accessible, and meaningful.

 (This episode is part 1 of a 2-part series.
-Part 2 will focus on UDL in online courses.
-Look for that episode in a few weeks.)
+Part 2 focuses on UDL in the online classroom.)

 "UDL is actually a mindset.
 It's an approach to how we design our learning interactions."